St. Louis Cardinals: Logos and uniforms

 In 2023, the Cardinals introduced Stifel as its first uniform sponsor.
 The Stifel patch, which has red letters with the background color corresponding to the team's uniform, is placed on either sleeve depending on a player's handedness.

 In 2024, the Cardinals unveiled their City Connect uniform.
 The red-based uniform with white pants maintained the trademark "birds on the bat" logo in front, but with the script "The Lou" in white trimmed in navy blue instead of either the city or team name.
 "The Lou" paid homage to rapper Nelly, a St. Louis native who once coined the city's nickname on his 2000 single Country Grammar.
 Darker red wavy pinstripes were an allusion to the Mississippi River where St. Louis is situated.
 A red circular patch containing a yellow fleur-de-lis, a navy blue illustration of the Gateway Arch, and a red "STL" wordmark, is placed on either sleeve.
 Caps are red and featured the aforementioned "STL" wordmark in white with navy blue trim.

+On August 12, 2026, after a fan poll, the Cardinals announced they would return to wearing navy caps with the primary gray uniform full-time on road games for the first time since 2012, effective August 14 onward.

 Stan Musial wearing the Cardinals' 1950s road uniform with the original navy cap and red bill.

 Whitey Herzog wearing the Cardinals' home pullover uniform, used from 1971 to 1991.

 Vince Coleman, Willie McGee and Ozzie Smith wearing the Cardinals' road pullover uniform, used from 1985 to 1991.

 Mark McGwire wearing the Cardinals' home uniform in 1998 without chest numbers.

 Matt Carpenter wearing the Cardinals' current home uniform with the all-red batting helmet.

 Albert Pujols wearing the Cardinals' current home uniform with the alternate Sunday 'bird-on-a-bat' cap.

 John Mabry wearing the Cardinals' current Saturday alternate home uniform.

 John Gant wearing the Cardinals' current road uniform with the primary all-red cap.

 Matt Carpenter wearing the Cardinals' current road uniform with the alternate all-navy cap.

 Masyn Winn wearing the Cardinals' City Connect uniform.